taylorbodin/ECE382_Lab1/README.md

 by looking at the early results and then building to the middle and later results.
 I would run the program through this test case, look at the results, guess where something went wrong and insert a breakpoint, restart the program, and step through the operation of interest.
-This method worked very well and allowed me to achieve a final product in about 4 itterations.
+This method worked very well and allowed me to achieve a final product in about 4 iterations.

 ### Commit 1

 This commit was little more than a copy of lec6.asm to serve a as a springboard for further commits.
-I hadn't really read the problem statement too well at this point and thought that lec6.asm and the problem were doing similiar things.
-As the commit discription says however, it's just a basic skeleton to build off of.
+I hadn't really read the problem statement too well at this point and thought that lec6.asm and the problem were doing similar things.
+As the commit description says however, it's just a basic skeleton to build off of.
 I noticed my program was only doing the first result correctly.
 I found that my "train" registers weren't being loaded correctly and I knew this was going to be an emphasis on the next commit.
 I reread the problem and started on commit 2.